brightec/RateTheApp-Android/README.md

 <color name="colorAccent">#FEDB31</color>
 ```

-#### Removing the title
+#### Removing the title and message

 The title can be removed altogether by setting a blank *rateTheAppTitleText* attribute.
+Similarly for message.

 <img src="images/demoapp-notitle.png" alt="No title" width="400"/>